News

 Nikolai Kapustin

-With works by Nikolai Kapustin (1937-2020): Piano Concerto No.5 op.72; Concerto for two pianos & percussion op.
+Nikolai Kapustin (1937-2020): Piano Concerto No. 5 op.
+72; Concerto for two pianos & percussion op.
 104; Sinfonietta op.
-49 for piano 4-hands.
+49 for piano 4-hands

 It was a small miracle when Nikolai Kapustin's music was discovered by a wider audience in the West: Who was this Soviet (!) composer whose works sounded most like Oscar Peterson improvisations ... and yet were fully composed "classical" music, with complicated scores, all black with notes?!
 As we now discover more and more of Kapustin's music (and there is still a lot of unheard music!), despite all the supposedly familiar musical borrowings, a very individual, always enchanting voice crystallises: whether in such an unapologetically jazzy piece as the Concerto for Two Pianos and Percussion, the symphonic 5th Piano Concerto or the cheeky Sinfonietta, which seems to transport us to a smoky bar in 1940s Manhattan.